Explore Tropical Rain Forests, Snorkel from Wild Beaches & Cruise the Legendary Canal

 Day 3: Gulf of Panama Islets

-Isla Coiba is one of Panama’s most remote national parks, and we'll have the opportunity here for easy hikes on a network of trails through the lush tropical forest.
-The area is also ideal for swimming and snorkeling among schools of colorful tropical fish.
+We'll have options for easy hikes on a network of trails through the lush tropical forest that blankets Isla Coiba, as well as numerous water activities: go kayaking, paddleboarding, swimming or snorkeling among schools of colorful tropical fish.
 The ship's staff will assist both novice and experienced snorkelers alike.
-For those preferring to remain on dry land, shipboard naturalists will take underwater footage, which they will share during our evening gathering in the lounge.
+If you'd prefer to remain on the white sand beach, the ship's naturalist diver will take underwater footage, which is shared during our evening gathering in the lounge.

 Day 5: Golfo Dulce, Costa Rica

-anchors off Costa Rica's remote Osa Peninsula, with access to Corcovado National Park.
-The region, on Costa Rica's far southwest side, lies off the standard tourist itinerary, and we'll enjoy an immersion in untouched
+We anchor off the Osa Peninsula today, with access to Corcovado National Park.
+This remote region on Costa Rica's southern Pacific coast lies off the standard tourist itinerary, and we'll enjoy an immersion in untouched

 Day 8: Herradura / Disembark / San Jose

-Disembark this morning in Herradura and transfer to the airport for flights home, or on to other adventures.
+to the airport in San Jose for flights home, or on to other adventures.

 Note: This itinerary should serve as a guideline only: actual stops are determined by weather, wildlife activity, and a host of other factors in order to provide the best possible experience.
 This flexibility is what makes traveling on our nimble expedition ships so much more rewarding than on a large vessel with a locked-in voyage plan.
 Some itineraries travel in reverse.